Search the Health Library

 - Whether it is benign or malignant

-- The patient’s general health and preferences regarding potential treatment options
+- The patient’s general health and preferences regarding potential treatment options, including specialize approaches to children with brain tumors since children's developing brains and bodies require special care.

 What are the Options for Treating a Brain Tumor